StringJatin/MongoDbQuery/README.md

 Stage 3
 -------------
 Now we will be adding a new field named, “date_added_trimmed”.
 It will contain a trimmed date string so that we can process the data efficiently.
 As previously I have seen date string that have unnecessary blank space.
+It will take date_added as input and will trim all the blank char " ".

 So now the date_added_trimmed will have something like this :